RubiksImplosion/Minecraft-TAS/README.md

 ## Usage
 1. Create a text document in the `.minecraft/scripts` folder and rename the extension to ".script"
 2. Add the commands in chronological order.
 Each new line is executed 1 tick after the previous line.
 Example scipts can be found in the scripts folder
-3. Load scripts with the `/script set <script name>` command, it will autocomplete the names of valid script files
+3. Load scripts with the `/script load <script name>` command, it will autocomplete the names of valid script files
 4. Start scripts with the `/script start` command, or by pressing the start script keybind (default `O`)
 5. Stop scripts with the `/script stop` command, or by pressing the stop script keybind (default `P`)
 6. Create a save-state by pressing the create save-state keybind (default `J`)